 a query fired from within a frontend call did so.
 We quickly figured this ends up in a

-huge mess: The distinction between frontend, backend and cli is not that sharp in
+huge mess: The distinction between frontend, backend and cli is not

 as example the frontend behaves much more like a backend call if the admin panel is used.

 The currently active variant is much easier: It always adds sane defaults everywhere, a developer only has to deal with details if they don’t fit.
 The core team hopes this approach is a good balance between hidden magic, security, transparency and convenience.

 AND deleted = 0if